jignesh88/bank-application-proposal/README.md

 - IAM roles follow least privilege principle
 - Input validation prevents injection attacks
 - Client data is encrypted in transit and at rest

+## 📈 Cost Management

+To manage AWS costs effectively:

+1. **During Development**: Destroy infrastructure when not in use
+2. **In Production**: Monitor usage with CloudWatch and AWS Cost Explorer
+3. **Lambda Optimization**: Adjust memory allocation for best performance/cost ratio
+4. **S3 Lifecycle Policies**: Automatically transition older data to cheaper storage classes

 ## 📄 License